 Winlaton's objectives are, broadly, to teach a girl:- (i) How to live as a well-adjusted, self-reliant member of the community; (ii) a craft or skill; (iii) how to use her leisure hours; (iv) to know and care for herself and, indeed, to care for others later on as a home-maker.

-Girls were accommodated in three cottages at Winlaton, each housing up to 15 girls, in single rooms.
+Winlaton consisted of a main compound, with 3 residential sections, and a central Admitting Office.
+Girls were accommodated in three cottages, each housing up to 15 girls, in single rooms.
 The cottages were known as 'Goonyah', 'Warrina' and 'Kooringal'.
 The Department described the system at Winlaton in 1956: 'Promotion is made from one cottage to another.
 Conversely, of course, demotion occurs sometimes'.

 Before the establishment of Winlaton, 'delinquent' girls who were Catholic were placed at the Abbotsford and Oakleigh convents of the Good Shepherd.
 Similar placements for Protestant girls were not available at the time.
 Consequently, these young women were mostly accommodated at the Remand and Reformatory Section of the Department's Royal Park Depot (known as Turana from 1955).